To continue with my June 2013: A Rose A Day Series…

 You know I love historical roses and some of my first roses came from Roses of Yesterday and Today 25 years ago.

-The story of Roses of Yesterday and Today intrigues me… It begins with the well-known authority on old roses, Francis E. Lester.
+The story of Roses of Yesterday and Today intrigues me… It begins with a well-known authority on old roses, Francis E. Lester.

 He was attributed with collecting and keeping available many old roses and writing about the subject in his book My Friend, The Rose published by J. Horace McFarland Co. in 1942.
 I have this book and it drips with information and charm.